Skip to content

 We’ll size coverage, set beneficiaries, and provide documentation your attorney and the court can rely on.

 Since 1980, our independent team has helped families align life insurance with real-world legal and financial obligations.
-We shop 75+ A-rated carriers, coordinate with attorneys and planners, and deliver a clean, reviewable file: the policy, the beneficiary addendum, the ownership structure, and the proof of coverage your decree expects.
+We shop 75+ A-rated carriers, coordinate with attorneys and planners when needed, and deliver a clean, reviewable file: the policy, the beneficiary structure, the ownership setup, and the proof of coverage your decree expects.
+More importantly, we build plans designed to remain simple years later, even as jobs, addresses, and family dynamics change.

 Choose how you’d like to connect—call or message us, then book a time that works for you.